hpacheco/juice-shop-demo/index.md

 It seems that `s` takes longer (actually, the same as the `_` wildcard which always matches), hence the word `christmas_s` is in the name of our product.

 You can repeat this process 35 times.
 The name of the actual hidden product is `Christmas Super-Surprise-Box (2014 Edition)`.
+We are not trying to find all the characters to avoid searching a larger character space and to avoid mentioning special HTML character encodings.

 </details>
 <p></p>